pheelwell/skoria-site/src/site/notes/🌐Worldbuilding/Nether Plane/Gods/Asmadan.md

 # Trivia
 - Some believe that Asmadan was once a mortal warrior who ascended to godhood after countless victories in battle.
-- It is rumored that Asmadan's most devout followers can summon his fiery avatar to aid them in combat.
-- Some ancient texts claim that the first fire magic spells were taught to mortals by Asmadan himself.### Asmadan
+- Some ancient texts claim that the first fire magic spells were taught to mortals by [[🌐Skoria/🌐Worldbuilding/Nether Plane/Gods/Asmadan\|🌐Skoria/🌐Worldbuilding/Nether Plane/Gods/Asmadan]] himself.
 - Domain: Fire
 - Associated Element: Combat
 - Virtue: Wrath